rgeirhos/linux-sort-iCloud-photos/README.md

 ## Steps

 1. At https://privacy.apple.com/, log in and click on "Obtain a copy of your data".
 Select iCloud Photos and choose the desired file size (e.g. 2 GB).
-Complete request and download the data once you receive the notification email.
+Complete request and download the data once you receive the notification email (usually within a couple of days).
 (Why not simply download the photos directly from iCloud photos?
 Unfortunately this approach will only get you the unsorted photos with a cryptic name but not the metadata - like dates - required for sorting them.)

 2. Extract the `.zip` file(s) and locate the `Photos/` directory.
 Then, simply execute (for each of the extracted directories):